In the 1930’s, John Dillinger’s gang launched a crime spree throughout the Midwest and the FBI’s famous “G-men” were on the case.

 During the raid, Nelson escaped to a nearby home, leaving Helen behind.
 He was discovered and managed to kill two FBI agents and a local policeman to evade capture.
 A bounty was put out for information regarding Nelson’s whereabouts.

-Nelson and Dillinger robbed a bank in Indiana where a police officer was killed.
+Soon after, Nelson and Dillinger robbed a bank in Indiana where a police officer was killed.
 They were later discovered in Chicago but again Nelson shot his way out and was not captured.
-Dillinger was later killed outside the Biograph theater in Chicago.
+Dillinger was later killed outside the Biograph theater in Chicago on July 22, 1934, but Nelson continued the gang.

 The Battle of Barrington

-Chase fired at the Agents during the pursuit, who returned fire and damaged the radiator of Nelson’s car.
-By this time, Cowley and another agent, Herman Hollis had met up with the chase in Barrington, Illinois.
+Chase fired at the Agents, who returned fire and damaged the radiator of Nelson’s car.

 Nelson veered his damaged car off Northwest Highway at the entrance to North Side Park in Barrington and began firing on the agents, who also stopped.
 Helen ran to a nearby field to take cover during the gunfight.

-Hollis was killed at the scene and Cowley was mortally wounded.
+The exchange killed Hollis at the scene and Cowley suffered fatal wounds.
 Nelson was also wounded, but managed to steal Cowley’s car since his own was too damaged to continue.
-With Chase behind the wheel, the trio fled the scene but Nelson was not to recover.
-He died in the vehicle and his body was discovered the next day following an anonymous tip.
+With Chase behind the wheel, they fled the scene with Helen, but Nelson was not to recover.
+Someone dumped Nelson’s body alongside the road, and authorities found it the next day following an anonymous tip.

 Helen Gillis was captured the following day and sent to a Federal Women’s Reformatory.
 Chase managed to evade capture for another month but was eventually captured as well.
-He was the first person tried under a new law that made the murder of an FBI agent killed while performing their duty a federal offence and was sent to Alcatraz.
+He was the first person tried under a new law that classified the murder of an FBI agent killed while performing their duty a federal offence.
+As a result, officials sent Chase to Alcatraz.

 There is ample parking available at the site, with multiple shops and restaurants to visit nearby.